Super Cobra: Gameplay

+The player controls a helicopter through tight caverns.
+A laser and bombs can be used to destroy defenders, tanks, and UFOs while infiltrating 10 Super Cobra defense systems.
+The ship has a limited fuel supply, which is depleted over time.
+More fuel can be acquired by destroying fuel tanks.
+The player navigates through ten levels and a base, where they must safely make it through the level and extract loot.

 Ports

 The game was ported to the Atari 2600, Atari 5200, ColecoVision, Intellivision, Odyssey², and Atari 8-bit computers by Parker Brothers.
 It was also released for Sord M5, MSX, Entex Adventure Vision and Casio PV-1000.
 Entex produced a standalone tabletop version.

 Reception

-The game was a commercial success, selling 12,337 arcade cabinets in the United States within four months, by October 2, 1981, becoming Stern's third best-selling arcade classic after Berzerk and Scramble.
-Scramble sold 15,136 cabinets in the U.S. in five months earlier that year, adding up to 27,473 U.S. cabinet sales for both.
+The game was a commercial success.
+Stern produced 12,337 arcade cabinets for the US market by October 2, 1981, becoming Stern's third best-selling arcade classic after Berzerk and Scramble.

 Arcade Express in November 1982 gave the Adventure Vision port a score of 9 out of 10.
 They concluded that it "takes real skill to master, and represents the state-of-the-art of scrolling shoot-outs".

+Creative Computing in January 1984 said that the Atari 8-bit version of "Super Cobra is much more challenging and has better graphics" than other side scrollers and would "please any shoot-'em-up fans".

 The Atari 2600 version was awarded a Certificate of Merit in the category of "Best Action Videogame" at the 5th annual Arkie Awards for 1983.
 They compared it to Vanguard and said it "provides the same brand of relentless, multi-scenario action".